Why 'High Risk' Flood Forecasts Are Important | Weather.com

 Sign up for the Morning Brief email newsletter to get weekday updates from The Weather Channel and our meteorologists.

-When a meteorologist mentions a "high risk" of flooding rain like we are seeing with Debby, chances are the flooding will be deadly and destructive, not simply a day of soaking rain.
+When a meteorologist mentions a "high risk" of flooding rain, chances are the flooding will be deadly and destructive, not simply a day of soaking rain.

 One-third of all U.S. flood deaths from 2010-2022 occurred on days with a high risk forecast, according to research by Alex Lamers and Ashton Robinson-Cook, meteorologists at NOAA's Weather Prediction Center.